Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

 Any region is an oriented, topological Riemann surface with holes.
-We pick a standard Riemann surface for each choice of genus $g\in \N_0$ and number of holes $k\in\N_0$ and denote it by $S_{g,k}$.
-Of particular importance is the disk $D=S_{0,1}$.
-Clearly, we may produce any Riemann surface with holes by gluing together disks.
-(In fact, a single disk is sufficient.)
-Thus, we take the disk $D$ as an elementary region.
+We pick a standard Riemann surface for each choice of genus $g\in \N_0$ and number of holes $k\in\N_0$.

+\begin{definition} Let $g\in \N_0$ and $k\in\N_0$.
+We fix a standard choice of Riemann surface of genus $g$ and with $k$ holes, and denote it by $S_{g,k}$.
+In particular $S_{0,1}$ will denote the standard disk.
+We will also write $D$ for $S_{0,1}$. \end{definition}

+We can produce any Riemann surface with holes by gluing a single disk.
+We thus take the disk $D$ as an elementary region.
 Moreover, we arrange things in such a way that the boundary of $D$ is precisely the standard circle $C$.